RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 aliases: /rc/subscriptions/create-active-active-subscription/
 ---

-To deploy Active-Active databases in Redis Enterprise Cloud, you need to create a Flexible or Annual subscription with Active-Active enabled.
+To deploy Active-Active databases in Redis Cloud, you need to create a Flexible or Annual subscription with Active-Active enabled.

-Overall, the process is similar to [creating a traditional subscription]({{<relref "/rc/subscriptions/create-flexible-subscription">}}).
+Overall, the process is similar to [creating a traditional flexible subscription]({{<relref "/rc/subscriptions/create-flexible-subscription">}}).
 However, there are some differences; you need to:

+- Enabling Active-Active Redis
 - [Define the regions](#define-regions) for each database instance
 - Define unique [CIDR addresses](#define-cidr-addresses) for each instance
 - [Define throughput](#define-throughput) (read and write operations) for each region